DIANE STRESING

-What are you reading?
-I’m super excited about several Ohio-related titles on my TBRP.
+I’m super excited about several Ohio-related titles on my TBRP at the moment.

-I know it’s supposed to be a list, but I have a to-be-read pile.
-Actually, if I was more forthcoming and typed, to-be-read shelves, it might sound a bit overwhelm- um, ambitious.
+About that acronym: Yeah, I know it’s supposed to be a list, but I have a to-be-read pile.
+Actually, if I was more forthcoming I would type, to-be-read shelves, but that sounds a bit overwhelmi-- um, ambitious.

 Let me know if you’re reading another Ohio-centric title (or author) and I’ll add it to my list.
 Um, pile.
 Ok, shelves…

-The graphic novel Fire on the Water by Scott MacGregor and Gary Dumm takes its inspiration from one of the nation’s earliest man-made ecological catastrophes - the 1916 East Ohio Gas explosion in Cleveland.
+Meanwhile, the graphic novel Fire on the Water by Scott MacGregor and Gary Dumm sits near the top of my TBRP and it...is still there.
+I have good intentions to pick it up soon!
+The book takes its inspiration from one of the nation’s earliest man-made ecological catastrophes: the 1916 East Ohio Gas explosion in Cleveland.
 The book was first published in 2020.
+I expect to be incensed when I read it.
+Of course I'll update you when I get a round tuit.

 So which one should we read first?
 I know, let’s think it over while we’re ~~~shopping Ohio bookstores!!

-Fortunately, Ohio has plenty of good bookstores, so you don’t have to drive very far to find one.
+Lucky for us, Ohio has plenty of good bookstores, so we don’t have to drive very far to find one.
 But for the record, I will drive hours to visit a new-to-me bookstore…and new bookstores keep opening ~ so, yay!
 It must be because there are lots of readers in Ohio.

 Lake Erie Book Company in Geneva is a great full-service book store that also serves inspired soda flavors from behind its beautiful bar.

 Recently opened in Ravenna, Books a Go Go has a small-but-mighty-sweet T-shirt and sweatshirt collection (If you read, and wear shirts, you’ll love it.)
-Also, as far as I know, it's the only independent full-service bookstore in Portage County.
-(If I'm wrong, please let me know.)
+It also has a super-cute logo.
+Oh, and books of course.
+(I recently picked up The Correspondent there.)
+When the owner opened Books a Go Go, it was the only independent full-service bookstore in Portage County - and as far as I know, it still is.
+(Chime in if you know otherwise)

 Last summer, I made my way to the Sandusky Book Bar to enjoy a beverage and lots of book browsing.
 I left with a like-new used title and a plan to return…

 Somehow on my west-side wanderings I missed a stop at Ship to Shore in Lorain.
-(Have you been?)
+(Have you shopped there?)

 I’ve been shopping The Browsing Room Bookstore in the Galleria (downtown Cleveland) since it opened almost two years ago.
 This time of year, the store is nearly eclipsed by the Galleria’s gigantic Christmas Tree - which is a great way to convince even your not-very-bookish friends to go with you.
 After oh-ing and ah-ing at the tree. find your way into the store for excellent coffee and snacks, an amazing collection of cookbooks from all over the world, and an impressively well-rounded inventory, particularly of non-fiction titles.